Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 - Adjusted the photos on the team members page and cleaned up the images in the public directory.

 - Implemented super admin and admin functionalities, updated the .env file, and revised Playwright test functions.

+## 2025/07/04 ##

+- Implemented role checks for admin and super admin, and added a dedicated navbar for them.